 DEFERRED COMPENSATION PLANNING

-Key employee incentive plans are designed to align key employee focus with that of ownership.
-These plans attract and retain key employees to a firm by providing an incentive to maximize growth in key areas of operations.
+Key employee incentive plans are designed to attract, retain and align the focus of key team members to that of ownership.
+Attractive incentive plans can serve as a primary way to maximize growth in key areas of operations.
 As current owners plan their ownership or management transition, it is important to have an effective strategy for retaining key employees.
 This requires a host of critical decisions, including the development of compensation plans, which serve to incentivize and increase the probability of employee retention.

 For many years we have helped clients design and implement synthetic and actual equity plans that have proven effective through all parts of the business cycle.
 Our experience has allowed us to define a proprietary and unconflicted process centered on the specific objectives of each business owner.
 Below is a list of the primary plans we help build and implement.